Below you will find various relationships to, and potential clinical treatment approaches for migraines.

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
-A potential range of underlying factors and approaches for migraines are described in our acupuncture protocol page - "acupuncture for headaches - treatment protocols " .
+To illustrate and guide developing an acupuncture treatment for someone experiencing migraines, this issue is referenced in the following acupuncture protocol section:

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following point should be considered, possibly even more so within the context of acupressure:

 The Tom Tam/Tong Ren Therapy system can be applied via energy healing/medical qi gong methods as well as an acupuncture component.
 The acupuncture aspect is generally utilized in combination with more standard TCM diagnostic approaches.

 For the specific points/areas that would generally be utilized in someone experiencing "migraines", please read "Tam Healing and Tong Ren Therapy for Migraines ".